-During the test process i came up the idea to combine the local ARKit tracking with GPS wayfinding.
+During the test process, I came up with the idea to combine the local ARKit tracking with GPS wayfinding.
 This resulted in a rough working version of a “Pokémon Go” type of experience.

-– play specific peaces of music at a specific locations in the real world
+– play specific parts of music at a specific location in the real world

 – show it on a map

-You can see the outcome of these test below.
+You can see the outcome of these tests below.

 Digital content & experiences can become scarce or exclusive again, unable to be infinitely copied and possibly more valuable as a result, as it can only be experienced in a physical location (and maybe at a single time).